-Note: As the contemporary art scene in Santa Fe continues to bloom, we wanted to share article "Incredible Art Experiences You Can Only Have in Santa Fe, New Mexico" from Alexandra Marx via Matador Network.
+Note: As the contemporary art scene in Santa Fe continues to bloom, we are excited to share the article "Incredible Art Experiences You Can Only Have in Santa Fe, New Mexico" from Alexandra Marx via Matador Network.

 Santa Fe has a long history of being an art destination known for its turquoise jewelry, Western paintings, and bronze sculptures, but The City Different has a surprise for you.

 We’re talking art parties lasting into the early hours of the morning and secret, invite-only gallery openings.
 Seriously—these brazenly nontraditional arts experiences deserve to be as synonymous with Santa Fe as the movie biz is with Hollywood.
-The city sits quietly ranked as one of the largest arts markets in the US, with small, independent artists thriving here.
-When compared to the sheer size and pace of New York and LA, Santa Fe stands as an unparalleled beacon for collaboration and innovation in contemporary art.
+For some time now, The City Different has been quietly ranked as one of the largest arts markets in the US, with small, independent artists thriving here.
+When compared with the art markets of New York and LA, Santa Fe easily stands as an unparalleled beacon for collaboration and innovation in contemporary art.

-Check out these seven art experiences if you want to see the future of mixed media and performance.
+Check out these seven art experiences if you want to see the present and future of mixed media and performance.

 Maggie Thornton, a local artist at Meow Wolf, is one of the names to look out for.
 She splits her time between visual arts and sound for the installations, working in mostly “vinyl, plastics, and shiny stuff.”
 While her chosen art forms are certainly a departure from the traditional art that has drawn visitors and collectors to the city for decades, she and many area artists don’t really see it that way.
 “Meow Wolf is a counterpoint to much of the galleries, but there’s compatibility between the two scenes,” she explains.

-The fully interactive experience they’ve created at The House of Eternal Return pushes the envelope of what is possible for an exhibition space—an idea that quickly garnered national attention before opening its doors in 2016, thanks to city initiatives and backing by business partners like George R. R. Martin.
-(The Game of Thrones author also supported the reopening of the historic Jean Cocteau Theater in 2013).
+The fully interactive experience they’ve created at the House of Eternal Return pushes the envelope of what is possible for an exhibition space—an idea that quickly garnered national attention before opening its doors in 2016, thanks to city initiatives and backing by business partners like George R. R. Martin.
+(The Game of Thrones author also supported the reopening of the historic Jean Cocteau Cinema in 2013).

 2. The Center for Contemporary Arts

-Another more tenured “up-and-comer” is the Center for Contemporary Arts, often known as CCA Theater among locals.
-With an exhibition space that has a constant rotation of visual artists (the CCA is known for their awesome collaborations) as well as regular show times of independent and documentary films, the CCA blends creative conversation with the idea of the Hollywood blockbuster—there’s no reason spaces like this shouldn’t see the same attendance movie theaters do.
+A more tenured space is the Center for Contemporary Arts, often known as CCA among locals.
+With an exhibition space that has a constant rotation of visual artists (CCA is known for their awesome collaborations) as well as regular show times of independent and documentary films, CCA blends creative conversation with the idea of the Hollywood blockbuster—there’s no reason spaces like this shouldn’t see the same attendance movie theaters do.

-Form & Concept seeks to create a space to “explore the boundaries of perceived distinctions between art, craft, and design”…with a heavy implication that no such boundaries exist.
-Functioning as a gallery space and running workshops and artist residencies, the facility also advocates for artistic expression within the city at large—for example, by putting out a call for design ideas when a downtown plot becomes available for beautification.
-When they’re not contributing to the literal molding of the cityscape, they’re hosting InterPlanetary costume parties and serving as a venue for artistic movers and shakers in the area.
+form & concept seeks to create a space to “challenge the perceived distinctions between art, craft, and design" with a heavy implication that no such boundaries exist.
+Functioning as a gallery space, presenting workshops and lectures, and hosting artist residencies, the facility also advocates for artistic expression within the city at large—for example, by putting out a call for design ideas when a downtown plot becomes available for beautification.
+There's always something surprising to keep you thinking.

 5. SITE Santa Fe

-Recently revamped (in philosophy as well as aesthetic), SITE aims to push the boundaries of standard curatorial practices.
+SITE aims to push the boundaries of standard curatorial practices.
 And in a show of belief in emerging artists, SITE accepts unsolicited materials from creators twice per year.
-The exhibits in SITElab are open from 10am to 5pm, Monday through Wednesday, and all exhibits are open Friday and Saturday.
-There’s free admission all day on Friday and between the hours of 10am and noon on Saturday.
+Open Thursday through Sunday.

 6. Santa Fe Botanical Garden